-- 1. Students who fail one or more classes in Quarter 1 may become eligible for extracurricular activities/ athletics at Quarter 2 Progress Reports IF - He/she is passing ALL classes and - $\circ$ $\;$ Receives the approval of the teachers of those courses - 2.
-This will only be automatically considered during Quarter 2.
-During any subsequent Quarter, ineligible students will be considered on a case-by-case basis; however, no student who is ineligible more than once during an academic year will be considered under this policy. - 3.
-Students failing 3 or more courses will not be considered for Progress Report eligibility - 4.
-Consideration for Quarter 2 Progress Report eligibility will reset at the beginning of the school year.
+- 1. Students who fail one class in a Quarter may become eligible for extracurricular activities/athletics at the midpoint of the following Quarter Progress Reports IF - o He/she is passing all classes and - o Receives the approval of the teachers of the course(s) in which s/he received the F. - 2.
+No student who is ineligible more than once during an academic year will be considered under this policy. - 3.
+Students failing three or more courses will not be considered for Progress Report eligibility.